yungtiec/bkp-alpha/markdown/Civil (CVL) Transparency Scorecard v1.0.0.md

 - Reasonable understanding of the functions of CVL and its underlying technology.
 - A risk profile consistent with purchasing this type of product.

 Tokens allocated to founding Council members will have a two year restriction.
 If, after one year, Constitutional proposals put forward by the Council are ratified, 50% of these tokens will become unrestricted.
 If such proposals are ratified by the end of the second year from launch, 100% of the tokens will become unrestricted.
 In the event that proposals fail to pass, voting members will be terminated from the Council, with their tokens rescinded and reverted back to the Civil Media Company.
-However, past the Council, the lockups and vesting schedules for other token allocations are not disclosed.

 The Token Foundry registration process for the CVL sale requires users to attest that they “understand that nobody (including but not limited to anyone associated with the CVL token, the Civil Network, or the CVL token sale) is obligated to, or responsible for, creating any type of financial return for you in association with your purchase of CVL tokens.”